Tafily91/NetAssassin/README.md

-NetAssassin 🎯
+NetAssassin - Advanced Port Scanner 🎯

-🛠️ Installation and Setup Guide
+NetAssassin is a high-performance, multi-threaded network port scanner built for Kali Linux, Parrot OS, and Debian.
+It is designed for rapid network discovery, service identification, and security auditing.

-Follow these steps to install and start using NetAssassin on your system:
+Installation and Usage Guide

 1. Prerequisites